Educational requirement for human subject research

 |CITI Training Requirements|

 Additionally, completion of the CITI Good Clinical Practice (GCP) Course or any other CITI course (such as Responsible Conduct of Research – RCR) is NOT a substitute for the HUMAN SUBJECTS RESEARCH Training Course.
-While completion of the GCP and RCR courses may be required by other departments or units at the UNT Health Science Center, these courses do not meet the basic “entry level” requirement of the ORC/IRB for human subjects research.
+While completion of the GCP and/or RCR courses may be required by the funding agency (e.g., National Institute of Health), or other departments at the UNT Health Science Center or John Peter Smith, these courses do not meet the basic “entry level” requirement of the North Texas Regional IRB for human subjects research.

-Please note that selecting and completing an inappropriate CITI training course may delay ORC and IRB review and approval of the protocol/application.
+Please note that selecting and completing an inappropriate CITI training course may delay IRB review and approval of the protocol/application.